 During any tournament, you have the option to purchase your favorite designs, on the spot — no questions asked.
 We call this the “FOMO Shop” (patent-pending).

-Officially, only winning designs make it into our store.
-This means that if your favorite designs aren’t popular enough to take the prize — you may never see them again!
+Officially, only winning designs make it into our main store.
+This means that if your favorite designs aren’t popular enough to take the prize — you may never find them again!

 To address the anxiety this might cause, we created the “FOMO Shop” (or, “Fear Of Missing Out” shop).
 By selecting the FOMObutton during a contest, you can immediately purchase that design, and we’ll print and ship it to you even if it doesn’t win.

 As a special bonus for your commitment, we’ll also reward the artist of that design with 3 extra likes added to their total.
-Just think — you might be the order that launches them into 1st place -- or… you’ll just have a rare piece of art to show off to your friends.
-Either way, we call that a win-win!
+Just think -- perhaps one day they'll immortalize the winner on a Netflix special and you'll be able to claim "My purchase made that happen!"

 If you already have an account, you can head over to the Tournaments page to see what’s available.
 Each tournament will have a specific theme that your designs should follow as well as a deadline when your artwork must be submitted.
 Please note that voting may start while designs are still coming in, so the sooner you submit, the better.